-National Western maintains management groups and committees that meet regularly to monitor, discuss and manage a variety of issues and risks associated with the business.
-These groups and committees include numerous areas such as regulatory compliance, financial reporting process and controls, fraud unit investigations, product spread management, security (including cyber), and business strategy.
-Key members of senior management are involved with these groups and committees providing direction and oversight and serve as a reporting liaison with the Company's Board of Directors and sub-committees.
+National Western maintains other management groups and committees that meet regularly to monitor, discuss and manage a variety of issues and risks associated with the business.
+These groups and committees include numerous areas such as regulatory compliance, financial reporting process and controls, product spread management, and business strategy.
+Key members of senior management are involved with these groups and committees providing direction and oversight and serve as a reporting liaison with the RMC as well as the Company's Board of Directors.
 In addition, the Internal Audit department reviews financial and operational risk exposures and reports directly to the Audit Committee of the Company concerning its independent reviews and assessments of management's efforts in these areas.